 • $O(1)$ for tail operation (append, pop)

-• $O(n)$ for head and middle insert and delete
+• $O(n)$ for inserting and deleting at head or middle

 • $O(n)$ for membership testing (in operation)